COVID-19 SCHOOL CLOSURE – FREQUENTLY ASKED QUESTIONS (FAQ’S)

 |Bi-Mart||9:45 - 10:00|

 Are students able to retrieve personal items from school?
-If you wish to retrieve essential personal belongings from the schools, please call the COVID-19 family line at 509-559-4580 or email email@example.com; building principals will then contact you to set up an appointment.
+The District is currently developing a process to allow students/families to retrieve personal belongings from the schools while complying with the social distancing and cleaning/disinfecting requirements.
+We appreciate your patience and understanding in the meantime.
+If you have an urgent or immediate need to retrieve essential personal belongings from the schools, please call your school site directly to set an appointment.
 When considering whether or not to retrieve personal items, please weigh their importance relative to the potential risks related to public interactions.
 We will honor your requests as long as we are able to do so within the most current social distancing guidelines.

 What will working parents do for childcare that doesn’t fit into the above criteria?
 The District has been provided guidance to direct families of first responders and healthcare workers to Child Care Aware Washington or to call 1-800-446-1114.
 Child Care Aware Washington is tracking available childcare across the state.
 With the ever-evolving landscape at this time, contacting Child Care Aware Washington is the quickest way for families to get referred to care that is open and available, including extended hours and weekend care options.